bradcypert/ignite/README.md

     touch /path/to/my/templates/rails.json

-Edit the JSON so appropriately, and then run
+Create the JSON appropriately, and then run

     ignite scaffold rails -d /path/to/my/templates/